Updated August 9, 2023

 You can monitor all your data from across your organization and from all the apps that you use.
 This feature also enables you to create rich and interactive reports that others can share and edit with due credentials.
 This feature has been deemed the future of Excel, and rightly so.

 What makes Power BI so attractive is that it can pull in data from many applications and platforms like Zendesk, Salesforce, QuickBooks, Twilio, and even Google Analytics, which are just a few of the many.
 It has rich visuals, which will make your data come to life.

 The charting options in the previous Windows versions could have been more impressive.
 In the 2016 version, Microsoft recognized the limited options and made improvements.

 It has introduced many new and modernistic charts that bring data to life.
 While Microsoft has tried to retain the ‘old-new’ feel, it has many new charting options with rich formatting options (which I found surprisingly easy to use).

 It has six new charting options: Treeman/Sunburst, Waterfall, Histogram, Pareto or Box, and Whisker.
 You can access these charts by clicking on Insert > Insert Chart.
 You can also click on Recommended Charts > All Charts to view all the new charting options.

-Data Loss Protection
+#9 Data Loss Protection

-It saves data like credit and debit card numbers, bank account numbers at the user’s discretion.
-One more plus point of this newly introduced feature is that it will synchronise this personal data across all Microsoft, in Word, PowerPoint, etc. It also allows you to share this data across platforms like Exchange, SharePoint and OneDrive.
+It saves data like credit and debit card and bank account numbers at the user’s discretion.
+This data can be shared across platforms such as Exchange, SharePoint, and OneDrive.
+Another plus point of this newly introduced feature is that it will synchronize this personal data across all Microsoft, Word, PowerPoint, etc.

-New features like ‘Tell Me’ and ‘Smart Lookup.’
+#10 New Features like ‘Tell Me’ and ‘Smart Lookup.’